vegaprotocol/documentation/versioned_docs/version-v0.73/concepts/trading-on-vega/discounts-rewards.md

 ## Referral program
 Traders can earn a commission for referring new users when a referral program is enabled.
 New users get a discount on their fees, while whoever refers them gets a cut of their referees’ trading fees.
 How much commission the referrer receives is increased if they have VEGA associated to their public key.

-The referral program only exists if it's been enabled through a governance proposal.
-Once it's enabled, both the requirements and benefits can also be replaced with a new program, also using a governance proposal.
+The referral program only exists if it's been proposed and voted through by the community using a [governance proposal](../../tutorials/proposals/referral-program-proposal.md).
+If it's enabled, both the requirements and benefits can also be replaced with a new program, also using a governance proposal.

 You can see what the current program offers by checking the [referral program API](../../api/rest/data-v2/trading-data-service-get-current-referral-program.api.mdx).